How carbon vacancies can affect the properties of group IV color centers in diamond: A study of thermodynamics and

-We see that the phonon density of states is effectively zero at low frequencies for the smallest nonzero defect density ($1/64$~$V_{\rm C}$/atom) and increases as the density of defects is increased.
-The pronounced increase for a curve corresponding to $1/4$~$V_{\rm C}$/atom (in gold) over the other curve corresponding to $1/4$~$V_{\rm C}$/atom (in purple) is due to the following effect: For the latter structure, the second vacancy in a unit cell was placed as close as possible to the first vacancy resulting in very little change in the effective periodicity of the cell, while for the former structure it was placed as far as possible from the first vacancy, thus roughly halving the effective unit cell along certain directions with a corresponding increase in the phonon density of states at low frequencies.
-The argument suggests that native color centers (which would have a lower concentration of defects in their neighborhood than implanted ones) should have longer coherence times and that annealing should increase coherence times for implanted color centers, as confirmed by experiment~\cite{Naydenov2}.
-This conclusion is due to the fact that the barriers for diffusion of the $V_{\rm C}$ in the neighborhood of the color centers are uniformly higher than in the isolated case.
-Accordingly, annealing would lead to a lower density of $V_{\rm C}$ near the color center which has both the aforementioned effect on acoustic phonons and also reduces the number of paramagnetic $(V_{\rm C})_n$ clusters ($n \geq 3$) in the neighborhood of the color center, which decrease the coherence time~\cite{Yamamoto}.
-Investigations of Si$V^0$ in diamond~\cite{Rose2018}, showing high yield and longer coherence times than Si$V^-$, also support our results, given that the barrier difference $\Delta E_b^{{\rm Si}V}$ for $V_{\rm C}$ diffusion peaks near a charge of $q=0$ in the presence of Si$V$ (see Fig. \ref{fig:charge_diff}).
+We see that the phonon density of states is effectively zero at low frequencies for the smallest nonzero defect density $\frac{1~V_{\rm C}}{\rm supercell}$ and increases as the density of defects is increased.
+The pronounced increase for a curve corresponding to $\frac{16~V_{\rm C}}{\rm supercell}$ (in gold) over the other curve corresponding to $\frac{16~V_{\rm C}}{\rm supercell}$ (in purple) is due to the following effect: For the latter structure, the second vacancy in a conventional unit cell was placed as close as possible to the first vacancy resulting in very little change in the effective periodicity of the cell, while for the former structure it was placed as far as possible from the first vacancy, thus roughly halving the conventional unit cell along certain directions with a corresponding increase in the phonon density of states at low frequencies.